-Reading knowledge of a second language; ENGL 155, Language and Critical Thought.
+Reading knowledge of a second language.
 For those considering graduate study in English: ENGL 382 History of Literary Criticism.
 Note: INTD 100 Freshman Writing Seminar is not a departmental course.
 Neither it nor a course which met the freshman writing requirement at another institution may be counted toward the English major or minor.
-ENGL 120, or an equivalent, is a prerequisite to all literature courses with a number of 300 or above.
+ENGL 120 or ENGL 220 (or an equivalent) is a prerequisite to all literature courses with a number of 300 or above, unless otherwise noted.
 As noted above, all majors must take ENGL 220 and 221.
 It is required that they be taken sequentially; it is recommended, but not required, that they be taken before enrolling in upper-division literature courses.
 Courses for which one or both is especially recommended are noted below.
-GUIDELINES FOR A MAJOR IN ENGLISH WITH AN EMPHASIS IN CREATIVE WRITING Students should plan their course of study, in consultation with their faculty advisors, as soon as they have decided upon the major.
+GUIDELINES FOR A MAJOR IN ENGLISH WITH AN EMPHASIS IN CREATIVE WRITING Students should plan their course of study, in consultation with their faculty advisor, as soon as they have decided upon the major.
 Requirements:

-- 1. A minimum of 36 credits, at least 24 of which are at the 300 level or above, and the following: - 2.
-ENGL 220 Major British Writers to 1785. - 3.
-ENGL 221 Major British and American Writers from 1660. - 4.
-Three creative writing workshops, including at least one at the advanced level, and covering at least two genres: fiction, poetry, screenwriting, playwriting, and/or creative nonfiction.
+A minimum of 36 credits, at least 24 of which are at the 300 level or above, and the following: - ENGL 220 Major British Writers to 1785. - ENGL 221 Major British and American Writers from 1660. - Three creative writing workshops, including at least one at the advanced level, and covering at least two genres: fiction, poetry, screenwriting, playwriting, and/or literary translation.
 An appropriate internship or independent study can be substituted for one of these courses.
-Modern American Poetry or Contemporary American Poetry can be substituted for Advanced Poetry Writing and will also fulfill the poetry genre course requirement.
-Journalism does not count as one of the two genres. - 5.
-At least one course from each of the three following major genres: Fiction: 331, 332, 336, 352, 358, 362, 363, 370.
-Poetry: 324, 329, 334, 335, 364, 371.
-Drama: 326, 328, 350, 355. - 6.
-ENGL 328 Shakespeare.
+Journalism does not count as one of the two genres. - At least one course from each of the three following major genres: Fiction: 331, 332, 333, 336, 337, 352, 358, 362, 363, 370.
+Poetry: 324, 327, 329, 334, 335, 364, 371.
+Drama: 326, 328, 350, 355.

+• ENGL 328 Shakespeare.